fredconte-code/ResourceFlow/frontend/functionality-test-plan.md

-# Resource Scheduler - Functionality Test Plan
+# ResourceFlow - Functionality Test Plan

 ## Overview
-This document outlines comprehensive end-to-end testing for the Resource Scheduler application, covering all features, edge cases, and user interactions.
+This document outlines comprehensive end-to-end testing for the ResourceFlow application, covering all features, edge cases, and user interactions.

 ## Test Categories